So you've been diagnosed with bruxism.

 Buying a mouth guard from your dentist may cost as much as $500.
 However, ordering one online can reduce the cost without any loss of quality.
 Depending upon the severity of your bruxism and your specific mouth guard needs, a custom mouth guard can cost $140-$200 when purchased online, and it will last anywhere from six months to 5 years.

-When ordering your night mouth guard, it is important that you choose a guard that will best protect your teeth.
-There are a number of factors to consider from price, to material, to vendor, and each is critical in your search for the right mouth guard.
+When you’re ordering your night mouth guard, it is important that you choose a guard that will best protect your teeth.
+There are a number of factors to consider from price to material, to vendor, and each is critical in your search for the right mouth guard.

 Only slightly more expensive, boil and bite mouth guards are also available in sporting goods stores.
-Though these mouth guards can be molded to teeth by heating and pressing them onto the teeth with your fingers, they are often still bulky and due to the overly soft inner layer may even damage the alignment of your teeth (Okeson, 1987) if worn for prolonged periods of time.
+Though these mouth guards can be molded to teeth by heating and pressing them onto the teeth with your fingers, they are often still bulky.
+Furthermore, due to the overly soft inner layer, they may even damage the alignment of your teeth (Okeson, 1987) if worn for prolonged periods of time.

-Where ever you get your dental night guard, it is always worthwhile to ensure a custom fit.
 Generic mouth guards, even those that can be molded to your teeth before wearing, are often thicker and bulkier than custom mouth guards.
 This additional bulkiness can cause discomfort, difficulty speaking or breathing, and may even damage your tooth alignment.
-Everyone's mouth is a different shape and size, so trying to use a one-size fits all mouth guard is unlikely to result in a proper fit.
+Everyone's mouth is a different shape and size, so trying to use a one-size-fits-all mouth guard is unlikely to result in a proper fit.

 Hardness and Material

 Within custom dental guards, there is still variation in terms of thickness, material and intended use.

 How much does a mouth guard cost for bruxism?